 You must attach information on your work and living abroad to your application (Appendix U).
 The information you provide on that form serves as the basis when your pension application is processed abroad and your right to a pension abroad is established.
 You have to provide information on all periods that you have worked and lived abroad since the information may not be available from any other source.

 Provide also the information regarding foreign countries you have worked or lived in but from which you are not applying for a pension at the moment.
 Enclose any copies of documents you may have that relate to your work abroad, such as references, employment records and pay slips.

 More on other sites

 Question: I have worked in Finland, Canada and the USA.
-How do I apply for a pension from all these countries?
+How do I claim for a pension from all these countries?

 To speed up the processing of your application, you can print out the forms via etk.fi or Työeläke.fi under Forms > Pension from social security agreement countries.
 Send the filled out application forms to the Finnish Centre for Pensions.
 The Finnish Centre for Pensions will confirm the agreed data for the pension provider of the social security agreement country and transmit your application to the pension provider of the country in question for processing.

 Note!
-If you are applying for a pension from the USA, you will get the country’s application forms from the American embassy in Oslo.
+If you are claiming for a pension from the USA, you will get the country’s application forms from the American embassy in Oslo.

 More on other sites

 Question: I have worked in Russia for a few years.
-How can I find out if I have a right to a pension from Russia, and how can I apply for that pension?
+How can I find out if I have a right to a pension from Russia, and how can I claim for that pension?

 The contact information of pension providers of other than EU/EEA and social security agreement countries are listed on the website of the International Social Security Association.